severalnines/docker/README.md

 severalnines/clustercontrol
 ```

+---
+**ATTENTION**

+Starting from ClusterControl 1.9.1 (Dec 2021), `DOCKER_HOST_ADDRESS` is mandatory for ClusterControl GUI v2 to run correctly.
+If the container is running on Docker bridge network, additional ports 9443 and 19501 must be published.

+---

 The recommended persistent volumes are:
 * `/etc/cmon.d` - ClusterControl configuration files.
 * `/var/lib/mysql` - MySQL datadir to host `cmon` and `dcps` database.